comrumino/cpp-coursework/notes.md

 * unordered, hash equality is the binary operator for keys used to load and write elements
 * class templates, cannot deduce template parameter types and each instantiation of a class template is an independent class with its own version of member functions
 * class-template member function, only instantiated when use so if an instance does not meet the requirements of an operation it's all good
+* template class, a class which has a class-template member (from class usage)
+* More generally, if two specializations have the same number of partial evaluated args, then we must define the partial (or full) specialization such that it disambiguates specialization.
+* Exceptions can only be one at a type so use primitive types in your exception classes
 * default template arguments, default a type for a template
 * function templates, can deduce template parameter types
 * explicit instantiation, `extern` declares the arguments for all parameters and nonextern instationation---extern is promise of instantiation elsewhere to avoid overheard